How Much Does Replacing Floor Joists Cost in 2024?

 How long do floor joists last?

 Floor joists properly installed in a stable environment can last for 100 years or more, so they often last as long as a house lasts.
 However, termite damage, moisture and leaks, and other problems can significantly lower a floor's lifespan.
-For instance, if the floor receives consistent moisture, you'll likely need to replace the joists every 20 to 30 years.
+For instance, if the floor is exposed to consistent moisture, you'll likely need to replace the joists every 20 to 30 years.